StroeAndreX/COVID-19/README.md

 <h3>  💭 Background </h3>
 <hr/>

-Applying software technology to know more about covid-19 and biology.
+Applying software technology to know more about <a href="https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2"> SARS-CoV-2 </a> and <a href="https://en.wikipedia.org/wiki/Bioinformatics"> BioInformatics </a>.
 Internet isn't really providing a very clear view of how covid data works, so I decided to calculate it by myself.

 <h3> 💡 What next? </h3>
 <hr/>